sodadata/docs/soda-cl/anomaly-detection.md

 ![ad-linear-pattern-7-window-width](/assets/images/ad-linear-pattern-7-window-width.png){:height="700px" width="700px"} -->

-### Handling large boundraies after detecting an anomaly
+### Large boundaries that ignore anomalies

-Anomolous records can confuse the model and cause very large confidence intervals if anomalous records are not ignored by the model.
-Consider the graph below.
-Due to the anomalies in the red rectangle, the model's confidence interval is very large and the model is not sensitive to anomalies in the blue rectangle.
-Thus, the model does not detect the anomalies in the blue rectangle.
+Anomalous records can confuse the model and cause excessively large confidence intervals if the model does not ignore anomalous measurements.
+Consider the graph below: because of the anomalies in the red rectangle, the model's confidence interval is very large and the model is not sensitive to anomalies in the blue rectangle.

 ![ad-coverage-anomaly-feedbacks](/assets/images/ad-coverage-anomaly-feedbacks.png){:height="700px" width="700px"}

-The anomalies causes larger intervals since the model is using them in training training data.
-A strait forward solution is to remove these anomolous records from the training dataset.
+The anomalies create larger intervals because the model uses them for training data.
+To address the issue, consider removing these anomalous records from the training dataset.
 Use Soda Cloud to ignore the anomalies in the red rectangle by using the **Feedback** feature.
 Hover over the anomalous measurement in your anomaly detection check page, then click the **Feedback** button and choose to **Ignore this value in future anomaly detection** as in the screenshot below.

 ![ad-cloud-feedback.png](/assets/images/ad-cloud-feedback.png){:height="700px" width="700px"}

-After instructing Soda to ignore the anomalous measurements, the graph below indicates that the model's confidence interval is smaller and the model is more sensitive to anomalies.
+After instructing Soda to ignore the anomalous measurements, the model's confidence interval is smaller and the model is more sensitive to anomalies, as indicated in the graph below.

 ![ad-feedback-processed-mape](/assets/images/ad-feedback-processed-mape.png){:height="700px" width="700px"}